Equilibrium Selection in Data Markets: Multiple-Principal, Multiple-Agent Problems with Non-Rivalrous Goods: Failure of Equilibrium Concepts

 \subsection{Non-uniqueness of normalized equilibria}

-Next, we note that normalized equilibria also fail to select a unique generalized Nash equilibrium.
+In this section, we show that normalized equilibria also fail to select a unique generalized Nash equilibrium.
 Recall the set of constraints were given by Equation~\eqref{eq:p_def}.
 Thus, the individual rationality constraint is for each $i \in \mc{N}$:

-The positivity constraint is for each $i \in \mc{N}$ and $j \in \mc{B}$:
+The positivity constraint is for each $i \in \mc{N}$ and $j \in \mc{M}$:

 Let: